RGB-WG/rgb/cli/README.md

 structures like braces, brackets, and question marks to denote sets or arrays of data types involved in state operations and their optionality.

-### Interface

-In RGB, contract interfaces are similar to Ethereum’s ERC standards.
-Generic interfaces are called “RGBxx” and are defined as independent LNP/BP standards.

-**Interface Definition**: Defines global states (like Ticker and Name) and ownable states (like Inflation and Asset), along with operations (like Issue and Transfer).

-**Interface Implementation**: When implementing an interface, states and operations of a specific schema are bound to the interface.
-For example, the FungibleToken interface implements global and ownable state bindings for the DecentralizedIdentity schema.

 ## Install

 from source